 Groundfish Tier 5 management is based on estimated overall biomass and natural mortality of the stock.
 It would be possible to manage GOA octopus complex under Tier 5 using trawl survey biomass estimates and estimates of mortality for E. dofleini.
-If the most recent 10-year average (1999 - 2008) of survey biomass of 2,395 tons and the conservative M estimate of 0.53 are used, the Tier 5 OFL and ABC for GOA octopus would be 1,269 and 952 tons, respectively.
+If the average biomass from the three most recent surveys (2005, 207, and 2009) of 2,400 tons and the conservative M estimate of 0.53 are used, the Tier 5 OFL and ABC for GOA octopus would be 1,272 and 954 tons, respectively.
 Trawl survey estimates of biomass for the species complex represent the best available data at this time.
 There are serious concerns, however, about both the suitability of trawl gear for accurately sampling octopus biomass and the extent to which the survey catch represents the population subject to commercial harvest.
 Because of serious concerns with both the biomass estimate and the mortality estimate, we do not recommend use of a Tier 5 approach for this group at present.
 If future management of the octopus complex under Tier 5 is envisioned, then dedicated field experiments are needed to obtain both a more realistic estimate of octopus biomass available to the fishery and a more accurate estimate of natural mortality rates.